QuantumAdventures/optical-bottle-beam/README.md

 ## Usage

-With the data downloaded all the notebooks can be executed.
-To execute the scripts, inside de `optical-bottle-beam` folder run the following command:
+With the data downloaded, all the notebooks can be executed.
+To execute the scripts, run the following command inside the `optical-bottle-beam` folder:

 ```bash
 python scripts/calculate_psd_of_experiments.py